pixelnest/pixelnest.github.io/tutorials/2d-game-unity/particles/index.md

   }
 ```

 Start the game.
 Try to shoot enemies.
-Then, let the player dies.
+Then, let the player die.

 [ ![Explosions in action][explosions]][explosions_gif]